Ittoqqortoormiit

 The former name Scoresbysund derives from the English Arctic explorer and whaler William Scoresby, who was the first European to map the area in 1822.
-The name "Ittoqqortoormiit" means "Big-House Dwellers" in the Eastern Greenlandic dialect.
+The name "Ittoqqortoormiit" means "big house dwellers" in the Eastern Greenlandic dialect.
 The region is known for its wildlife, including polar bears, muskoxen, and seals.

 Geography

 Ittoqqortoormiit is located on Liverpool Land, east of Hurry Inlet near the mouth of the northern shore of the Kangertittivaq fjord, which empties into the Greenland Sea.

+The nearest other settlement in Greenland is Kulusuk, 831 km away.
+The nearest other settlement is Sandvík, Grímsey, Iceland, 466 km away.

-The time zone in Ittoqqortoormiit is UTC-01:00, putting it one hour behind Iceland (during summer time same as Iceland), and two hours ahead of most of Greenland's population.
+The time zone in Ittoqqortoormiit is UTC-02:00, the same as most of Greenland's population.
+Until March 2024 it had previously been one hour ahead of most of Greenland.

 History

 Ittoqqortoormiit was founded in 1925 by Ejnar Mikkelsen and some 80 Inuit settlers (70 persons from Tasiilaq and four families from western Greenland).
 They were brought on the ship Gustav Holm and settled 400 km south of the last known Inuit settlement in northeastern Greenland (Eskimonæs at Dødemandsbugten on the south coast of Clavering Ø, 27 km southwest of later Daneborg, 1823).

 The settlement was encouraged by the colonial power Denmark which at the time had a growing interest in Northeast Greenland.
 At the same time, the colonization was intended to improve declining living conditions in Tasiilaq, from where the settlers were more or less voluntarily transferred.
 The settlers soon prospered on the good hunting conditions of the new area, which was rich in seals, walruses, narwhals, polar bears and Arctic foxes.

 Before that, the area itself had been home to a dense population of Inuit in the past, as testified by ruins and other archeological remains.

 Ittoqqortoormiit Municipality was a former municipality of Greenland.
 It is now part of Sermersooq Municipality.